-Written by Dr. Nancy Ash, DD, PhD, worldwide executive director of the NewEarth University, a new-paradigm learning initiative of the NewEarth Project. (photo courtesy of the author)
+Written by Dr. Nancy Ash, DD, PhD, worldwide Chancellor of the NewEarth University, a new-paradigm UN-learning initiative of the NewEarth Project.
+(All photos used are with courtesy of the author.)

 One of the most powerful stress management exercises is PMRT or the Progressive Muscle Relaxation Technique.
 I’ve taught this effective method for more than thirty years, especially integrated into the end of traditional Hatha Yoga classes—right before Savasana, the relaxation pose.
 To learn and practice this simple technique is one of the best stress relief tips I can offer you in easily reducing and managing stress levels.
 Use PMRT for a calmer, peaceful life free from tension.